- MASSIVE DISPLACEMENT IN TRADITIOnal land use

 satellite data offers a more effective mean than aerial photos to monitor

 the larger scale degradation patterns from grazing (e.g. Tueller 1989).
 Particular,

 the multi-spectral band recording from satellites are sensitive to bare soil,

 analyze the effect of grazing that goes beyond what can be interpreted from only

 the visible light area commonly offered by Very High Resolutions (VHR) earth

 observation data or aerial photos.

-typically available in natural colors and a spatial resolution of
+in natural colors taken in the dry season with a spatial resolution of

 0.5 m - farm